wp-plugins/drop-down-links/readme.txt

 = 0.0.4 =
 * Aug 19, 2010
 * Fixes js compatibilities with the WP Image Editing.

+= 0.0.5
+* February 13,2011
+* Fixes js compatibility with other libraries

 == Upgrade Notice ==